 The following formula can be used to calculate the original price of an item given the sales tax % and the final price of the item.

 - ST is the sales tax (%)

-This can be useful for making sure you are being charge the correct amount out at stores, and for understand the total percent of the final price that is coming from the sales tax.
+This can be useful for making sure you are being charged the correct amount out at stores, and for understanding the total percent of the final price that is coming from the sales tax.